Frank R. Baumgartner is the Richard J. Richardson Distinguished

 Detroit's Cass Technical High School and then received all his academic

-PhD 1986).
-He held academic positions at The University of Iowa
+and PhD in 1986 (Political Science).
+He has held academic positions at The University of Iowa

 (1986-87); Texas A&M University (1987-98); and Penn State University